 When explaining the Blockchain technology that underpins each cryptocurrency I like to use trees as examples.
 Imagine the rings which are inside each tree trunk which can be used to visualise a tree’s age.
-These rings are joined together sequentially to form the trunk.
+These rings are joined together to form the trunk.
 Think of these rings as the cryptocurrency transactions and the trunk as a block containing those transactions.
 The trees are then connected sequentially by the branches intertwining and fusing.
 These intertwined branches bonded together are the chain.
-So blocks are connected in sequential order.
+So blocks are connected in sequential order by the chain.

 How are Cryptocurrencies created?

-Each decentralised Cryptocurrency blockchain ledger relies on the vast computational power of all the thousands of computer nodes on the network to create new Cryptocurrencies.
+Each cryptocurrency blockchain ledger relies on the vast computational power of all the thousands of nodes on the network to create new cryptocurrencies.
 This is done by all the nodes following the rules of the software automatically to keep the ledger updated and validate transactions in a secure manner.
-These nodes are called “Miners” and they compete with other Miners to validate transactions – the more powerful a Miner, the quicker they can validate a transaction.
-Once they validate a certain number they form “Blocks” which are then added to the Blockchain ledger in sequential order.
-The process of creating a Block is called “Mining” and once a block is mined the Miner receives a reward in new Cryptocurrencies – this is the only way the supply of Cryptocurrency can be increased by the Miners doing the work of validating transactions!
+These nodes are also called “miners” and they compete with other miners to validate transactions – the more powerful a miner, the quicker it can validate a group of transactions to form a block and receive a reward in Cryptocurrency.
+This is the only way the supply of cryptocurrency can be increased by the Miners doing the work of validating transactions!

-In the Crypto world you as a person remain private and the nodes on the blockchain only need to know whether your account (not you as a person) has sufficient funds to pay the seller then validate the transaction and move the funds to the seller’s account updating the ledger at the same time.
+In the Crypto world you as a person remain private and the nodes on the blockchain only need to know whether your account has sufficient funds to pay the seller then validate the transaction and move the funds to the seller’s account updating the ledger at the same time.
 No names, addresses, credit scores or bra sizes required!
 Cryptocurrencies are 100% anonymous which prevents users from falling victim to fraud or identity theft.

-There are no costs to use cryptocurrencies apart from the transaction fee which is normally a small fraction of a percent.
-They know no borders so there are no fees to pay abroad and It is impossible to go overdrawn (you either have Crypto or you don’t.
+There are no costs in using cryptocurrencies apart from the transaction fee which is normally a small fraction of a percent.
+They know no borders so there are no fees to pay abroad and It is impossible to go overdrawn, you either have Crypto or you don’t.
 I recently visited Argentina where I was forced to pay a 10% fee everytime I withdraw money from a bank machine!

-The funds inside your bank account exist on computer databases physically at your bank – sure they will have back up locations but nowhere near as many nodes as there are on a cryptocurrency Blockchain (as at May 2018 there were over 8000 Bitcoin nodes securing the Bitcoin Blockchain).
-The benefit of many nodes means that a cryptocurrency transaction can be validated instantly and a few hundred nodes going down doesn’t make a difference.
+In May 2018 there were over 8000 Bitcoin nodes securing the Blockchain.
+The benefit of this many nodes means that a cryptocurrency transaction can be validated instantly and a few hundred nodes going down doesn’t make a difference.

-If your bank account or debit card is lost or stolen you are reliant on the bank having to print a new card for you and waiting upto a week before you can make payments again.
-If you lose the phone which has your Cryptocurrency Wallet on, you simply install the Wallet on a new phone and use your private key to associate your funds with the new wallet (no phone call to bank required!)
+If you lose the phone which has your cryptocurrency Wallet on, you simply install the Wallet on a new phone and use your private key to associate your funds with the new wallet; no phone call to bank required.